Gitential-com/datasets/README.md

 # Gitential Datasets for Open Source Projects

-Raw git data extracted via [libgit2](https://libgit2.github.com/).
+`TLDR`: Raw GIT data extracted via [libgit2](https://libgit2.github.com/) for a couple of open source projects.

-Our intention to publish further data (a lot actually), until that here are datasets for a couple popular projects.
+Each directory contains sample `CSV` files and a `README` with the download links.

-Each directory contains a sample `CSV` files and a `README` with the download links.
+Our intention to publish further data (a lot actually) with additional metrics and dimensions.

 Please feel free to request datasets for other repositories and/or projects in the issues!